-Reimbursement of moving expenses.
-Earned income includes reimbursement of expenses of moving from one residence to another that are for your employment or self-employment.
 The rules for determining when the reimbursement is considered earned or where the reimbursement is considered earned may differ somewhat from the general rules previously discussed.

 Although you receive the reimbursement in one tax year, it may be considered earned for services performed, or to be performed, in another tax year.
-You must report the reimbursement as income on your return in the year you receive it, even though it may be considered earned during a different year.
+You must report the reimbursement as income on your return in the year you receive it, even if it is considered earned during a different year.